Python

 💻 Examples

-The following example extracts the PSA control block and prints Debug Messages.
+The following example extracts the PSA control block from Live Memory and prints Debug Messages.

 Python Script